belcurv/fcc-timestamp-microservice/Readme.md

 ### FCC Timestamp Microservice

-**Objective:** Build a full stack JavaScript app that is functionally similar to [this](https://timestamp-ms.herokuapp.com/) and deploy it to Heroku.
+**Objective:** Build a full stack JavaScript app that is functionally similar to [this](https://timestamp-ms.herokuapp.com/) and deploy it to Glitch.

 Here are the specific **user stories** you should implement for this project: